PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 Your departmental template has a pre-built structure, so **in most cases you will not need to generate further Learning Modules**.
 Make sure to use your provided template structure.

 !!!
-Tip "Using this feature effectively"
+Tip "Using the Learning Module generator effectively"

     Content is generated based on the site name and the context provided, so providing a clear description and/or selecting relevant document(s) will help generate more relevant output.